PresleyGSP/module_06/README.md

 ## Code Modification 4

-- Added accessors and mutators for the loan_amount attribute.
+- Added accessors and mutators for the "loan_amount" attribute.
 - Added unit testing for "loan_amount" accessor and mutator.

 ## Code Modification 5

 - Added unit testing for "rate" accessor and mutator.

+## Code Modification 6

+- Added accessors and mutators for the "frequency" attribute.
+- Added unit testing for "frequency" accessors and mutators.